Nixinova/LinguistJS/readme.md

     - `checkIgnored` (boolean):
       Force the checking of `.gitignore` files (defaults to `true` unless `quick` is set).
       Does nothing when `fileContent` is set.
+    - `checkDetected` (boolean):
+      Force files marked with `linguist-detectable` to show up in the output, even if the file is not part of the declared `categories`.
     - `checkHeuristics` (boolean):
       Apply heuristics to ambiguous languages (defaults to `true` unless `quick` is set).
     - `checkShebang` (boolean):